 The Department of Health and Human Services

-We support the executive and statutory roles of the Tasmanian Minister for Health and Minister for Human Services, as well as monitoring the performance of the Tasmanian public health system, through the services delivered by the three Tasmanian Health Organisations.
+We support the executive and statutory roles of the Tasmanian Minister for Health and Minister for Human Services, as well as monitoring the performance of the Tasmanian public health system through the services delivered by the Tasmanian Health Service.

 High quality, safe services for the people of Tasmania when they need them, so they can live well and live longer.

 Improve the health and wellbeing of patients, clients and the Tasmanian community through a sustainable, high quality and safe health and human services system.